 And always remember: food babies around Christmas are completely acceptable.
 Embrace it while you can.

-Over the last few years, there are many things I’ve uncovered in terms of how to have the best Christmas ever.
+Over the last however many years, there are many things we’ve uncovered in terms of how to have the best Christmas ever.

-However, the most important lesson I’ve learned is to be grateful for everything and everyone in my life.
+Having said that, the most important lesson is to be grateful for everything and everyone in your life.
 Christmas is a time to be with those acquaintances that you never get to see, hug your loved ones a little tighter and appreciate the wonderful world that we live in.